jimangel/jimangel.io/content/posts/2021-01-08-bypassing-att-fiber-gateway-on-udmp.md

 ![](/img/bypassing-att-fiber-gateway-w4OM6BU.png#center)

-I'm now comfortable factory reseting, stopping the container, or otherwise resetting the UDM Pro.
+I'm now comfortable factory resetting, stopping the container, or otherwise resetting the UDM Pro.
 I also feel safe in the choices I made to enable bypassing the NVG589.

 It also feels good to understand exactly how I'm bypassing the AT&T router and I don't foresee any upgrades impacting my UDM Pro.